-Federal Highway Administration (FHWA) 23 CFR §450.322 requires that each transportation management area (TMA) address congestion management through a process involving an analysis of multimodal metropolitan-wide strategies.
-These are to be cooperatively developed to foster safety and integrated management of new and existing transportation facilities that are eligible for federal funding.
+The Federal Highway Administration (FHWA) 23 CFR §450.322 requires that each transportation management area (TMA) address congestion management through a process involving an analysis of multimodal, metropolitan-wide strategies.
+These are to be developed cooperatively to foster safety and integrated management of new and existing transportation facilities that are eligible for federal funding.
 The requirements specifically state that "in TMAs designated as nonattainment for ozone or carbon monoxide, the congestion management process shall provide an appropriate analysis of reasonable (including multimodal) travel demand reduction and operational management strategies for the corridor in which a project that will result in a significant increase in capacity for single-occupancy vehicles (SOVs) is proposed to be advanced with federal funds."
-Additionally, the guidelines state that "federal funds may not be programmed for any project that will result in a significant increase in the carrying capacity for SOVs (i.e., a new general-purpose highway on a new location or adding general-purpose lanes, with the exception of safety improvements or the elimination of bottlenecks), unless the project is addressed through a congestion management process meeting the requirements of this section."
+Additionally, the guidelines state that "federal funds may not be programmed for any project that will result in a significant increase in the carrying capacity for SOVs (i.e., a new general-purpose highway in a new location or adding general-purpose lanes, with the exception of safety improvements or the elimination of bottlenecks), unless the project is addressed through a congestion management process meeting the requirements of this section."

-The San Diego Association of Governments (SANDAG) is the designated TMA for the San Diego region.
-San Diego Forward: The 2021 Regional Plan (2021 Regional Plan) meets the requirements of 23 CFR §450.322 by incorporating the following federal congestion management process (CMP) key points: (1) performance monitoring and measurement of the regional transportation system; (2) multimodal alternatives and non-SOV analysis; (3) the provision of congestion management tools; and (4) integration with the Regional Transportation Improvement Program (RTIP) process.
-The 2021 Regional Plan serves as the San Diego region's Regional Transportation Plan (RTP).
+SANDAG is the designated TMA for the San Diego region.
+The Regional Plan serves as the region's Regional Transportation Plan (RTP) and meets the requirements of 23 CFR §450.322.
+The functional elements of the federal congestion management process include: (1) performance monitoring and measurement of the regional transportation system; (2) multimodal alternatives and non-SOV analysis; (3) the provision of congestion management tools; and (4) integration with the Regional Transportation Improvement Program (RTIP) process.
+An additional component of the federal congestion management process is periodic review of the process.
+The SANDAG Federal Congestion Management Process was last reviewed in 2023, no significant updates were identified.